Updated July 12, 2023

 Some of the advantages & disadvantages are mentioned below:

-- Limited liability: Liability is restricted only to borrowing or any credit from the holding company.
-It cannot be sued for any liability of any subsidiary company, and this legal structure protects the assets and acts as a shield for the holding company.
+- Limited liability: The holding company’s liability is limited to borrowing or credit and cannot be sued for any liability of its subsidiary companies.
+This legal structure protects the holding company’s assets and acts as a shield.

 - Controlling Interest: They can control the subsidiary company with 51% holdings in that company.
 It need not own the company entirely to exercise the controlling interest.

 - Better financing: Holding a company with solid financials can source the debt quickly from the external market compared to the subsidiary company.
 So they can quickly source the funds and transfer them to the subsidiary companies for business activities.